Pilot/Small Projects Program

 - junior faculty, and

-- investigators new to the occupational safety and health (OSH) field.
+- faculty developing a new research focus in the occupational safety and health (OSH) field.

 - To provide initial support for new occupational health and safety investigators to establish new areas of research that address NORA topics

 - To develop research expertise, capacity and understanding in Heartland Center trainees and in research trainees from other occupational health and safety programs in the region

 - To encourage investigators from other disciplines to apply their expertise to occupational health and safety research

 - To provide a regional resource for research trainees and new investigators interested in pursuing new research in NORA priority areas for training institutions in Federal Region VII

 - To encourage the development of translational/research-to-practice projects

 The Pilot Projects Program is seeking innovative research proposals that have a primary goal of addressing an occupational health-related issue.
 Previous awardees have studied

 - biomarkers of chemical exposures,